 Does Edaochi supply the full size range and private label (OEM)?

 Yes.
-Edaochi Medical manufactures disposable suction catheters from F4 to F20 in clear PVC with an atraumatic tip, side holes and a thumb suction-control port, colour-coded by size, plus an all-in-one suction kit.
-We offer a low minimum order, samples for evaluation, quality documentation (ISO 13485) for registration and private-label (OEM) packaging for distributors.
-A box-price and MOQ quote is delivered on WhatsApp in under 24 hours.
+We make disposable suction catheters from F4 to F20 in clear PVC with an atraumatic tip, side holes and a thumb suction-control port, colour-coded by size, plus an all-in-one suction kit.
+There's a low minimum order, samples to evaluate, quality documentation (ISO 13485) for registration and private-label packaging for distributors.
+Message us on WhatsApp with the sizes and quantities and we'll get you a box price.